gnieboer/smartthings-influx/README.md

 $ make build
 ```

-Create the `.smartthings-influx.yaml` file either at your home folder or at the folder where you run the program:
+Create the `.smartthings-influx.yaml` file either at your home folder, /config, or at the folder where you run the program:

 ```yaml
 apitoken: <put your SmartThings API token here or export APITOKEN env var>